mwalbers1/Masters-Data-Science/README.md

 # Masters-Data-Science
-Project repository for Master's of Data Science
+Project repository for Master's of Data Science at <a href="https://www.utica.edu/">Utica University</a>